-For this reason, courts usually prefer that parties try and provide actual notice by first trying to personally serve a party to a divorce.
+For this reason, courts usually prefer that parties try and provide actual notice by first trying to serve a party to a divorce personally.

-- Unless the citation or an order of the court otherwise directs, the citation shall be served by any person authorized by Rule 103 by:
+- Unless the citation or an order of the court otherwise directs, the source shall be served by any person authorized by Rule 103 by:

-- delivering to the defendant, in person, a true copy of the citation with the date of delivery endorsed thereon with a copy of the petition attached thereto, or
+- delivering to the defendant, in person, a true copy of the head with the date of delivery endorsed thereon with a copy of the petition attached to that, or

-- mailing to the defendant by registered or certified mail, return receipt requested, a true copy of the citation with a copy of the petition attached thereto.
+- Mailing the defendant by registered or certified mail, return receipt requested, a true copy of the citation, and a copy of the petition attached.

 Rule 106(b) of the Texas Rule of Civil Procedure (TRCP)– Method of Service

-If that fails, then a court will then consider a motion for substitute service under Rule 106(b).
+If that fails, a court will consider a motion for substituted service under Rule 106(b).

 This section provided that all motions for substituted service under Rule 106 must be accompanied by an affidavit that includes the following information:

-- all efforts taken to verify that defendant actually lives or works at the subject address;
+- all efforts are taken to verify that the defendant lives or works at the subject address;

-- each attempt at service, with date(s) and time(s);
+- each attempt at service, with the date(s) and time(s);

 - identity of persons who were present at the subject address and what was